Continuous to intermittent flows in growing granular heaps: Results and discussion

-where we have assumed, at $x=x_c$, the thickness of the flowing layer reaches a minimum $\delta=\delta_{min}$, after which the flowing grains cannot ``continually cover" the whole surface of the pile, so intermittency starts.
-In (\ref{eq.1}), $Q$ is the volumetric flow of grains given by $w\delta v$, where $v$ is the downhill speed of the grains.
+At the transition ($\theta \to \theta_s$) the thickness of the fluid layer reaches a minimum $\bar\delta=\delta_{stop}$, after which the flowing grains cannot ``continually cover" the whole surface of the pile, therefore intermittency starts \cite{Lemieux2000PhysRevLett,Jop2005JFluidMech,MiDi2004EuroPhysJournalE}.
+At this point, Eq. (\ref{eq:mass_momentumx3}) transforms into the following:

-Now, consider during the shocks at the top of the pile, the arriving grains (falling from a height $h$) put some other grains in motion, and the flux of flowing grains $Q$ is not necessarily identical to the incoming flux, $Q_{in}$.
-With a balance of momentum of density $\rho v$, transported by the flux and projected along the slope direction, we can write the conservation of momentum flux during the shocks at the tip of the pile: